shubham184/shubham184.github.io/_projects/collibra.md

 1. **Network Performance Metadata Management**

-   - **Use Case**: Telenet will need to standardize network performance metrics across different technologies (5G, fiber, cable)
+   - **Use Case**: BelgiCom will need to standardize network performance metrics across different technologies (5G, fiber, cable)
    - **Implementation**: Collibra's Business Glossary will be used to create and manage standardized definitions for network performance indicators
    - **Expected Impact**: This will lead to a 40% improvement in cross-team communication efficiency and enable more accurate performance benchmarking across technologies

 2. **Customer Data Integration**

-   - **Use Case**: Telenet will aim to create a unified view of customer data across multiple systems (CRM, billing, network usage)
+   - **Use Case**: BelgiCom will aim to create a unified view of customer data across multiple systems (CRM, billing, network usage)
    - **Implementation**: Collibra's data lineage capabilities will be leveraged to map and integrate customer data from various sources
    - **Expected Impact**: This will result in a 360-degree customer view, potentially increasing cross-selling opportunities by 25% and improving customer satisfaction scores by 15%

 3. **Regulatory Compliance Reporting**

-   - **Use Case**: Telenet will need to streamline the process of generating reports for telecom regulatory bodies
+   - **Use Case**: BelgiCom will need to streamline the process of generating reports for telecom regulatory bodies
    - **Implementation**: Collibra's metadata repository and automated workflows will be used to track and compile regulatory-related data
    - **Expected Impact**: This is expected to reduce the time required for regulatory reporting by 50% and decrease compliance-related risks by 30%

 4. **Service Level Agreement (SLA) Monitoring**

-   - **Use Case**: Telenet will aim to improve monitoring and reporting of SLAs for enterprise customers
+   - **Use Case**: BelgiCom will aim to improve monitoring and reporting of SLAs for enterprise customers
    - **Implementation**: Collibra's data quality rules will be implemented to monitor SLA-related data across operational systems
    - **Expected Impact**: This will likely result in a 35% reduction in SLA violations and a 20% improvement in enterprise customer satisfaction

 5. **Network Capacity Planning**

-   - **Use Case**: Telenet will seek to enhance its network capacity planning process
+   - **Use Case**: BelgiCom will seek to enhance its network capacity planning process
    - **Implementation**: Collibra's integration capabilities will be used to combine data from network monitoring tools, customer usage patterns, and demographic data
    - **Expected Impact**: This is projected to improve capacity planning accuracy by 30%, potentially reducing unnecessary infrastructure investments by 15%

 6. **Product Catalog Management**

-   - **Use Case**: Telenet will aim to standardize product definitions across different business units and systems
+   - **Use Case**: BelgiCom will aim to standardize product definitions across different business units and systems
    - **Implementation**: Collibra's Reference Data Management module will be used to maintain a consistent product catalog
    - **Expected Impact**: This is expected to reduce time-to-market for new products by 20% and decrease billing errors related to product misclassification by 40%

 7. **Data Privacy Compliance**

-   - **Use Case**: Telenet will need to ensure compliance with data privacy regulations (e.g., GDPR) across all systems
+   - **Use Case**: BelgiCom will need to ensure compliance with data privacy regulations (e.g., GDPR) across all systems
    - **Implementation**: Collibra's Policy Manager will be used to create and enforce data privacy policies, with automated data lineage tracking for sensitive information
    - **Expected Impact**: This will likely result in a 60% reduction in data privacy incidents and a 40% decrease in time spent on privacy audits

 8. **Network Troubleshooting Knowledge Base**

-   - **Use Case**: Telenet will aim to improve the efficiency of network troubleshooting processes
+   - **Use Case**: BelgiCom will aim to improve the efficiency of network troubleshooting processes
    - **Implementation**: Collibra's Business Glossary will be used to create a standardized knowledge base of network issues, their symptoms, and resolution steps
    - **Expected Impact**: This is projected to reduce average troubleshooting time by 25% and improve first-call resolution rates by 30%

 9. **Churn Prediction Model Governance**

-   - **Use Case**: Telenet will seek to improve the governance and transparency of its customer churn prediction models
+   - **Use Case**: BelgiCom will seek to improve the governance and transparency of its customer churn prediction models
    - **Implementation**: Collibra's data lineage and metadata management capabilities will be used to document model inputs, algorithms, and outputs
    - **Expected Impact**: This will likely lead to a 20% improvement in model accuracy and a 30% increase in the adoption of model insights by business teams

 10. **IoT Data Management**
-    - **Use Case**: Telenet will aim to effectively manage and monetize data from IoT devices on its network
+    - **Use Case**: BelgiCom will aim to effectively manage and monetize data from IoT devices on its network
     - **Implementation**: Collibra's data catalog and lineage features will be used to inventory and track IoT data streams, their sources, and usage
     - **Expected Impact**: This is expected to enable the creation of 5 new IoT-based services within the first year and increase IoT-related revenue by 40%

 These use cases demonstrate how Collibra can be leveraged to address a wide range of data management challenges in a telecom environment.
-By implementing Collibra, Telenet will be positioned to significantly improve its data governance, operational efficiency, and ability to derive value from its vast data assets.
-The platform's flexibility and comprehensive features will enable Telenet to adapt to the evolving telecom landscape and maintain a competitive edge through data-driven decision making and service delivery.
+By implementing Collibra, BelgiCom will be positioned to significantly improve its data governance, operational efficiency, and ability to derive value from its vast data assets.
+The platform's flexibility and comprehensive features will enable BelgiCom to adapt to the evolving telecom landscape and maintain a competitive edge through data-driven decision making and service delivery.